Offered each week from June 12 – August 25, 2023

 SWIMMING

 Campers swim at least once a day (weather permitting) in our pool or the pond.
 Campers will be swim tested on their first day and are able to re-test throughout summer as they progress.
-Swim skills lessons will happen twice a week for traditional campers aged 4-9.
+Swim skills lessons will happen weekly for traditional campers aged 4-9.

 ARCHERY